aws/aws-eks-best-practices/content/scalability/docs/kcp_monitoring.md

 # Control Plane Monitoring

 ## API Server
-When looking at our API server it’s important to remember that one of its functions is to throttle inbound requests to prevent overloading the control plane.
+When looking at our API server it's important to remember that one of its functions is to throttle inbound requests to prevent overloading the control plane.
 What can seem like a bottleneck at the API server level might actually be protecting it from more serious issues.
 We need to factor in the pros and cons of increasing the volume of requests moving through the system.
 To make a determination if the API server values should be increased, here is small sampling of the things we need to be mindful of:

 1. What is the latency of requests moving through the system?
 2. Is that latency the API server itself, or something “downstream” like etcd?